Jona-Zwetsloot/nottify/README.md

 > [!NOTE]
 > nottify is still in beta phase.
 Some parts of the application are not translated yet.
 There might also be some small issues and weird behaviour.
 More features will be added later.
+>
+> Or not, I don't know when I have time to pick development up again (will happen someday, but not soon I think).
+The Javascript is a mess right now, I really have to break it up in different modules sometime.

 <br>